Onimusha 3: Demon Siege: Reception

-The PC port of the game received considerably lower scores than the original PS2 game leading to lower averages in GameRankings and Metacritic.
-Although Kasavin found the port to retain all the elements from the PS2 game, he still noted it "looks and feels like an older PlayStation 2 game quickly ported to the PC".
+The PC port of the game received lower scores than the original PS2 game.
+Although Kasavin found the port to retain all the elements from the PS2 game, he still noted that it "looks and feels like an older PlayStation 2 game quickly ported to the PC".
 The Computer and Video Games staff acknowledged multiple issues such as low framerate and a lack of sound effects which resulted in the game being called a "halfarsed PC conversion".

 Legacy

 In the making of Resident Evil 4 game designer Shinji Mikami was inspired by Demon Siege.
 Mikami felt the game could have been better with a different camera angle from behind the player character, inspiring the over-the-shoulder camera of Resident Evil 4.
 According to Capcom's Yoshinori Ono, the 3D engine "pushed the PS2 hardware to its limits" resulting in Capcom's desire to retain the same quality for their following game, Shadow of Rome.
-Inafune commented that some gamers did not like the game because they did not think it was a proper samurai game.
+Kenji Inafune commented that some gamers did not like the game because they did not think it was a proper samurai game.
 As a result, the next game, Onimusha: Dawn of Dreams, would be set in ancient Japan.

 GamesRadar listed Jean Reno's work as one of the eight celebrity roles impossible to take seriously based on the actor's fame and previous works.
 On the other hand, GameSpot picked it as a finalist in the "Best Use of a Celebrity" award in its lists of 2004's best games.
 The magazine PSM3 made a feature titled "Onimusha 3: Why it was the pinnacle of PS2 action" where they praised the game for its depth in combat mechanics and how well it has aged despite retaining fixed cameras and a linear level progression.
 IGN also picked Onimusha 3 as "Game of the Month" in April 2004 as well as one of the best looking PlayStation 2 games.
 In the Japan Game Awards from 2003 and 2004, Onimusha 3 received the "Award for Excellence".